Have you ever thought about how a computer thinks and solves complex problems? Well, the answer lies in Discrete Mathematics.

 - V.E.R.T.I.C.E.S.: Vertices are the Endpoints, Representing The Information Centers of the graph (highlights the role of vertices as the fundamental units holding data).

-- E.D.G.E.S.: Edges Depict Graph Elements Showing Connections (emphasizes the role of edges in representing connections between vertices).
+- E.D.G.E.S.: Edges Depict Graph Elements Showing Connections (emphasises the role of edges in representing connections between vertices).

 - A.D.J.A.C.E.N.C.Y M.A.T.R.I.X.: A square matrix where rows and columns represent Distinctive Junctions (vertices), with A Cells indicating Existence of Neighbors (connections) and their Corresponding Yalues (weights/attributes).